dportik/dadi_pipeline/Two_Populations/README.md

 to the SNPs input file, the specific population labels, and the projection numbers.
 You'll also need to provide numbers for the grid size to use.
 The default is to run 50 replicates for each of the 15 models, but this can also be edited at the bottom of the script.
-This script requires the *Models_2D.py* script to be in same working directory.
+This script requires the *Models_2D.py* and *Optimize_Functions.py* scripts to be in same working directory.
 This is where all the population model functions are stored.

 The output for each model is a tab-delimited  text file which can be opened and sorted to